u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/manufacturing/management/scrap_manufacturing.rst

 .. important::
    Before clicking :guilabel:`Mark As Done` on a manufacturing order, only the components of the finished product can be scrapped, **not** the finished product itself.
-This is because Odoo recognizes that the finished product cannot be scrapped before it has been manufactured.
+This is because Thrive Bureau ERP recognizes that the finished product cannot be scrapped before it has been manufactured.

 After scrapping a component, continue the manufacturing process using the required quantity of the